ans-group/docs.ukfast.co.uk/source/Domains/safedns/safedns-plesk/information.md

-# Plesk SafeDNS Extension

-## Info & Troubleshooting
+# Info & Troubleshooting - Plesk SafeDNS Ext

 The UKFast SafeDNS Plesk extension provides the ability to manage the SafeDNS Zone for any of the domains on your Plesk Server.